tgstation/tgstation-server/README.md

 && sudo systemctl start tgstation-server
 ```

 The service will execute as the newly created user: `tgstation-server`.
+You should, ideally, store your instances somewhere under `/home/tgstation-server`.

 ##### Manual Setup